-KALI GANDAKI: Clas I to III, three days.
+KALI GANDAKI: Class I to III, three days to six days

-You will shoot tame but exciting rapids then relax while floating gentle through scenic valleys and countryside.
+You will shoot tame but exciting rapids then relax while floating gently through scenic valleys and countryside.

 KARNALI: (West Nepal): Class I to V+, Ten or fifteen days.

 No turning back till the end.
-Fast flowing and deep, sparkling clean water, strong radpids, big water volume river.
+Fast flowing and deep, sparkling clean water, strong rapids, big water volume river.
 One of the world’s best rafting rivers.
 Great beaches and thick jungle, untouched and unspoiled area.
 True and challenging white water.
-Accessible by short trek after drive to Surkhet.
+Accessible by short trek after driving to Surkhet.

 BHERI: Class I to IV, four days.

-Beside these, we will be pleased to offer any assistance in arranging white/scenic water rafting and kayaking trips on other fascinating rivers of Nepal such as Tambakosi, Marsyangdi and other mighty rivers.
+Besides these, we will be pleased to offer any assistance in arranging white/scenic water rafting and kayaking trips on other fascinating rivers of Nepal such as Tambakosi, Marsyangdi, and other mighty rivers.